ljpengelen/markdown-to-pdf/examples/cv.md

 Luc is a software developer that combines a solid theoretical foundation in computer science with practical experience in developing web and mobile applications.
 After obtaining his PhD at the Eindhoven University of Technology (TU/e), he worked as a Postdoctoral researcher and teacher at the same university before switching to industry.
-As a software developer, he worked on Java back ends for a variety of web applications, including a number of self-service portals for customers of credit card resellers and an enterprise service bus.
+As a software developer, he worked on Java, Rails, and Python back ends for a variety of web applications, including a number of self-service portals for customers of credit card resellers and an enterprise service bus.
-Additionally, he has worked on an SDK for iOS, native iOS applications, hybrid mobile applications, and as a full stack developer on a number of Ruby on Rails applications.
+Additionally, he has worked on an SDK for iOS, native iOS applications, cross-platform mobile applications, and as a full stack developer on a number of Ruby on Rails applications.

 ## Skills

-### Programming Languages
+### Programming languages

+* C
+* C++
 * Java
 * JavaScript (and CoffeeScript)
 * Objective-C
-* Ruby
+* (Object) Pascal
 * PHP
 * Python
+* Ruby
 * Swift
-* (Object) Pascal
-* C++
-* C

-### Frameworks and Libraries

-* Java EE
-* Cocoa Touch
-* Ruby on Rails
-* Backbone (and Marionette)
-* jQuery
-* Apache Camel
-* Maji Mobile
-* JUnit
-* Mocha

-### Software engineering

-* Object-oriented programming
-* Functional programming
-* TDD
-* (Architectural) Design Patterns

 ### Back end

 * Java EE (JBoss EAP and WebLogic)
+* JUnit
+* Mockito
 * Ruby on Rails

 ### Front end

+* Backbone (and Marionette)
+* CSS and SCSS
 * JavaScript (and CoffeeScript)
 * jQuery
-* Backbone (and Marionette)
-* CSS and SCSS
+* Mocha
-* React
+* Preact
 * Redux
+* Webpack

 ### Mobile

+* Cocoa Touch
+* Cordova
+* Maji Mobile
 * Objective-C
 * Swift

-* Maji Mobile
+### System integration

-* Cordova
+* Apache Camel

 ### DevOps

 * Ansible
+* Jenkins
+* Microsoft Azure
 * Docker
+* Terraform

 ## Experience